Virginia Roads - I-95/I-495

 Southbound, a very cluttered exit tab.
 Eventually some random third shield might be meant to occupy the rightmost sign, or else VDOT messed up.

-Outlined BGS shield is a plus, but the font is a minus.
-Also southbound.
+Also southbound, first showing off the faded FOOD LODGING NEXT RIGHT courtesy Lou Corsaro, and then the outlined BGS shield is a plus, but the font is a minus.

-Driving southbound/westbound through the under-construction US 1 interchange from the just-opened Wilson Bridge (the new one's now carrying both sides of traffic while the old one gets rehabbed).
+A little later in December 2006, I came through the same way from the just-opened SB Wilson Bridge (which temporarily carried both sides of traffic to allow the old one to get rehabbed as the NB bridge), and now some of the pier caps have girders on them.
+I also caught the 3-digit width US 1 shields off to the right.
 The obelisk in the first photo is a Wilson Bridge plaque; to see the front side of the Maryland one, visit that state via the link at the bottom of the page.

 Off of the Exit 177A loop ramp to US 1 South, whose interchange is being upgraded to be slightly overpowered instead of slightly underpowered.
 The flyover outside this ramp will carry US 1 SB traffic to I-95/495 NB across the Wilson Bridge.